dkewon/Portfolio-Optimization/README.md

 # Portfolio optimization

-by: Ekapope Viriyakovithya , James Ponce, Deborah Kewon , Saeed Mirzaee, Usman Muhammad
+by: Ekapope Viriyakovithya , James Ponce, Deborah Kewon, Saeed Mirzaee, Usman Muhammad

 ## Introduction
 In this study, we aimed to create a model using AMPL to propose investors to effectively